Frontify/frontify-boilerplate/README.md

 ## Modules

-Each component or block of the UI is called a module.
-Examples are `Logo`, `Navigation`, `Listing`.
+Each component or block of the UI is called module.
+Examples are `Logo` or `Navigation`.
 These modules are located in the `src/app/modules` directory and they contain all their relevant `*.html`, `*.css/*.less` and `*.js` files.
 This separates the code in a maintainable way, even for very large applications.

 ### HTML Skeleton